giucarny/EESstacked/README.md

 # What is an SDM

-An SDM consists of a long format data matrix in which each row represents the (dyadic) relationship between two sets of relevant elements.
+A SDM consists of a long format data matrix in which each row represents the (dyadic) relationship between two sets of relevant elements.

 Among its applications, this data matrix has been extensively used for the study of voting behaviour.
 In this setting, the SDM observations are